The Ray-Way Knife Kit

 If you enjoy working with wood and creating a beautiful and functional tool, try our Knife Kit.
 Once you make one for yourself, you might think of other friends or family who would also enjoy making their own knife.
 These kits make wonderful gifts.

 Ray-Way knives.
 The knife on the far right is Apache-Plume with a big knot in the handle.
-We don't sell them this way; this was just an interesting experiment.

 Also, see the information on our Sheath Kits on the next page.